 Teela was sold in a number of configurations.
 She was available as a single carded figure, on “8 back” and reissue cards:

-The tag line on Teela’s cardback art seems to present her as a kind of sorceress, which seems indicative of her roots in the Goddess/Sorceress character:
+The tag line on Teela’s cardback art seems to present her as a kind of sorceress, which is indicative of her roots in the Goddess/Sorceress character:

 She was also sold in a gift set package with Zoar.
 This one is rare and hard to find now: